cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## quitMatch

-This object will be sent from clients to the server.
+This communication type will be sent from clients to the server.
 It will be sent to notify the server that the client wishes to forfeit the match and leave, thus ending the game.
 The client who sends this request will automatically lose the match and the opponent will win.

 ```javasctipt
 {